SindhuraPothala/sketch-pad/CONTRIBUTING.md

-It was nice talking to you.
-study-node
+Nice to hear from you!